 Recycling centers typically pay just one-half to three cents per pound of paper, but Jennings’ visits have added up big time.
 In 2016 alone, he sold more than 400,000 pounds of paper and 51,000 aluminum cans, and collected more than 32,000 pennies.
 Over the course of 32 years he’s recycled more than 9.8 million pounds of paper, saving an estimated 79,000 trees in the process.
 (Learn ways to reduce your own carbon footprint.)
 “He is the last of a dying breed,” wrote Jennings’ friend Shay Drennan-Love in a viral Facebook post.
 “Our generation and the ones to follow could learn a lot from Mr. Jennings.”

 Jennings says he’ll continue raising money for charity as long as his health allows.
 “If you got it to give, give it away,” he told CNN.
+(This older woman joined the tradition of giving grand donations, using her gambling habit.)

 MORE: 12 Heartwarming True Stories That Will Restore Your Faith in Humanity